-Their focal point was the same: through the darkness, a single beam of light bore down and illuminated the largest of the goblins.
+Their focal point was the same: from a hole in the ceiling, a single beam of light bore down through the darkness and illuminated the largest of the goblins.
 Gerdel crouched over the carcass of a walker.
-Its throat had been torn out and hung in red shreds from the alpha goblin's mouth.
+Its throat had been torn out and hung in red shreds from the alpha goblin’s mouth.
 He managed to tear off an arm and crawled with it, spider-like, back into his pit.

 As soon as his back was turned, his underlings broke into a savagery over what remained of the corpse.
 They charged and tore and scraped and howled in a gruesome shower of blood and flesh.
 The cave echoed with the gleeful and violent cacophony of the monsters.